 COLLEGE PARK, Md. — Starting this summer, the University of Maryland’s Robert H. Smith School of Business, Office of Executive Programs, will direct the U.S. Customs and Border Protection Leadership Institute.

-Under the $7.2m, five-year agreement, Smith will educate up to 120 top-level managers each year for a total enrollment of 600.
+Under the $7.2 million, five-year agreement, Smith will educate up to 120 top-level managers each year for a total enrollment of 600.
 Courses will encompass strategic thinking, leadership communication, and business management to prepare them for increased levels of responsibility in CBP.